HansFeddersen/Final_project/README.md

 ![random forest classification](https://user-images.githubusercontent.com/99205688/180333844-ed464ee1-4d6a-4639-93d5-b150805a1f15.PNG)

-* Logistic regression performs well for linearly separable data and is easy to train, but can be prone to overfitting and there is an assumption of the linear relationship between dependent and independent variables.
+* Logistic regression with standard scaler performs well for linearly separable data and is easy to train, but can be prone to overfitting and there is an assumption of the linear relationship between dependent and independent variables.

 ![logistic regression](https://user-images.githubusercontent.com/99205688/180333826-564dd79b-513f-498e-b422-956603bff804.PNG)